 This does not include other items that make up my personal net worth such as the present value of a future pension I’ll have from a prior employer, my current equity stake in Lorintine Capital, my home & associated equity, and other valuable personal property and belongings.

 When I refer to stocks, I’m lumping together certain strategies like passively managed buy/hold/rebalance allocations to equity mutual funds & ETF's.
 I don’t own individual stocks as I build my portfolio around academic research which generally advises against buying individual stocks.
 With bonds, I keep it simple with funds that are short to intermediate term and are high quality.

-Cash equivalents are pretty straightforward, consisting of checking and savings, although I primarily use my brokerage account like a checking account because the cash balance is automatically swept into a high yield money market mutual fund.
+Cash equivalents are pretty straightforward, consisting of checking and savings, although I primarily use my brokerage account like a checking account because the cash balance is automatically swept into a money market mutual fund.
 I have a debit card and checkbook for this account, ATM fees are rebated, and there are no minimums or transaction count requirements.
 This part of my portfolio simply acts as my source of short-term liquidity and emergency funds, along with my high yield savings account.
 If I have any large upcoming lump sum expenditures planned within the next few years, I’ll increase my cash position.
 I also consider my cash value in a whole life insurance policy as a source of liquidity because I fund the contract annually up to the IRS “MEC” limit.
-This would not be recommended for most, as I have a deep understanding of how to make these contracts perform and I’m also a licensed insurance agent.
+Margin loans against my taxable equities are also a source of quick cash if needed.

-The last asset class in my portfolio is an alternative option strategy known as a short strangle that I implement as an "overlay" to my bond fund holdings.
-I prefer to sell equity index option strangles as my sole alternative strategy as it's a well documented "alternative risk premium" that should persist in the future.
+The alternatives in my portfolio are all constructed as portfolio "overlay" strategies using short options.
+I prefer to sell put and call options as my sole alternative strategy as it's a well documented "alternative risk premium" that should persist in the future.
 I keep it simple with this strategy, passively selling out of the money XSP puts and calls as well as TLT puts that are approximately one month from expiration.